 "Wait lists" result when a class is filled to capacity.
 If space becomes available prior to the first class session, the student will be notified through their WVNCC email account and given the chance to register themselves through their NOW account.
-Waitlists for classes will not be available starting the Tuesday prior to the start of the class.
+Waitlists for classes is available until the Friday prior to the start of the class.
 Students registering after this time must choose from open sections.